Bill Doran (second baseman): Baseball career

 Doran became a minor league instructor for the Reds in 1995.
 In 1999 and 2000, Doran served as the organization's minor league field coordinator, director of player development and assistant to the general manager.
 He became a major league coach for the Reds in November 2000.
 After a 96-loss season in 2001, the Reds did not renew the contracts of Doran or third base coach Ron Oester.
 Doran joined the Kansas City Royals coaching staff in 2005 and became their bench coach the following year.
 He is currently a special assistant to the Reds.

-Personal life

-Doran resides in Cincinnati.
-He has three children, Dana, Amy and Ryan.
-His son Ryan, who is named after Doran's teammate Nolan Ryan, was a player in the Reds' minor-league system, and is pursuing an acting and writing career.
-His sister Denise was a Dallas Cowboys Cheerleader.
+On January 21, 2023, the Astros announced that Doran was to be inducted into the Houston Astros Hall of Fame as part of the class of 2023 with former broadcaster Bill Brown.
+An induction ceremony was held at Minute Maid Park prior to the start a contest versus the Los Angeles Angels on August 12, 2023.